11 Quarto

 Max. :25.0 Max. :120.00

-Other supported languages include Python, Julia, and Observable JS.
+Quarto supports multiple languages including R, Python, Julia, and Observable JS.

 Exercise

-Insert the following code into your Quarto document, add some explanatory text below the chart of results and render as HTML:
+Insert the following code into your Quarto document.
+Add explanatory text below the chart and render the document as HTML:

 library(ggplot2)